What the heck is depreciation recapture, or unrealized depreciation, or unrecaptured depreciation?

 I was loathe to include an example because this stuff can be so confusing.
 But I explained it to someone yesterday and I think the explanation is pretty good.
 So, I’m copying it here:

 It’s a slightly tricky formula.
-Let me try to explain using an office supply (which is where these rules come from.)
+Let me try to explain using an office supply.
 Let’s say you buy a computer for $1000, and it is on a 10 year schedule.
 (It’s not, but it makes the math easier.
 Each year, you depreciate it $100 every year, and each year, your cost basis goes down $100.
 So, after year one, your cost basis in the computer is $900, after year two it is $800, etc. Let’s say you depreciate the computer for 5 years and now it’s cost basis is $500.

 For most things in this world, the value/saleable price of the object goes down faster than you depreciate it.
 Therefore, after 5 years, you might be able to sell the computer for $200, so you wouldn’t have any gain and it wouldn’t be a taxable event

 But if for some reason your computer was still worth $600, you’d owe taxes on the $100 between its cost basis and how much you sold it it for.
 The cost basis is now $500 because you’ve depreciated it for five years.